oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

-In order to receive commands intended for its security functions, a Consumer device registering with the broker would subscribe to:
+In order to receive commands intended for its security functions, a Consumer device connected to the broker would subscribe using the following topic filters:
 * `oc2/cmd/all` to receive commands intended for all devices
 * `oc2/cmd/ap/[acutator_profile]` for all actuator profiles the device implements
 * `oc2/cmd/device/[device_id]` for that device's ID

-In order to receive responses to the commands is sends, a Producer registering with the broker would subscribe to:
+In order to receive responses to the commands is sends, a Producer connected to the broker would subscribe using the following topic filter:
 * `oc2/rsp`

+---

 **Non-normative Subscription Example**

-A notional OpenC2 Consumer that implemented actuator profiles `alpha` and `iota` and had a device identifier of `zulu` would subscribe to the following channels:
+A notional OpenC2 Consumer that implemented actuator profiles `alpha` and `iota` and had a device identifier of `zulu` would subscribe using the following topic filters:

 * `oc2/cmd/all`
 * `oc2/cmd/ap/alpha`